mehmetozturk-re/Bil481/README.md

 Demo site: https://desolate-sierra-24662.herokuapp.com/

 **Project Function**

-    This project has one function in App.java file.
+    This project has one simple algorithm in App.java file.
+The algorithm is in sortTheArrayBetweenIndexes function.
-    The function is sortTheArrayBetweenIndexes.

-    The function is taking an array, two index and a boolean variable and sorting the integers between received indices in array ascending or descending according to received boolean variable.
+    The algorithm is taking an array, two index and a boolean variable and sorting the integers between received indices in array ascending or descending according to received boolean variable.

 Line after adding a line to README file for "feature/xyz".